JBRECLLC/bpgpt/prompts/insight/multiprompt dec 19/1- initial overview and setup.md

-**Hello, I am undertaking a project to create a comprehensive report for 'Building Products Customers' in the real estate industry.
+**I am undertaking a project to create a comprehensive report for 'Building Products Customers' in the real estate industry.
 Your role is vital in crafting insights and analyses for this report.**

 ## **Prompt 1 - Project Overview and Objective:**